solo-io/gloo/docs/content/reference/helm_chart_values/enterprise_helm_chart_values.md

 Because the Gloo Edge Enterprise Helm chart uses the open source chart as a dependency, you must add the `gloo.` prefix to all open source Gloo Edge chart values.

 This applies to all values except for `global.*`.
-For example, when you install Gloo Edge Enterprise, `gateway.certGenJob.enabled` must be changed to `gloo.gateway.certGenJob.enabled`, but `global.glooRbac.create` remains unchanged.
+For example, when you install Gloo Edge Enterprise, `ingress.deployment.nodeName` must be changed to `gloo.ingress.deployment.nodeName`, but `global.glooRbac.create` remains unchanged.
 {{% /notice %}}

 {{< readfile file="static/content/glooe-values.docgen" markdown="true" >}}